What is a Patent?

 To be patentable, and after first fitting within one of the fields of patentable subject matter, a development must be new, non-obvious and useful.

 To be considered new, the subject matter must not have been sold, published, or otherwise available to the public before that application is filed.
 This includes where the inventor discloses the invention to the public as well when someone else discloses the invention.
-A single prior publication can also render a patent not “new” if it discloses every essential element of claimed invention.
+A single prior publication can also render a patent not “new” if it discloses every essential element of the claimed invention.

 This is one of the reasons why it is imperative that a patent application is filed before the invention is disclosed to the public.
 Although the inventor may be able to file an application up to one year after the inventor disclosed the invention, this ability is limited to select countries, such as Canada and the US.
 In most other countries, no patent protection is available after the invention has been disclosed.
 This one year “grace period” is also limited only to disclosures by the inventor.